 Admissions Guidelines

-Because our programs draw many more applicants each year than the number of available openings, the Department of Psychology has established the following guidelines (please consult area webpages for additional area-specific considerations):
+We receive many more applications each year than the number of available openings.
+We have established the following guidelines to help prospective applicants assess their competitiveness.
+Consult area webpages for additional area-specific considerations.

 • A GPA of 3.0 is a minimum guideline but competitive applicants typically have higher GPAs: